What is my available balance?

 How can I keep track of my available balance?

-- Adjust your personal record to include outstanding checks and automatic payments you have authorized (such as car payments, a gym membership, or other recurring debit card transactions).
+Adjust your record to include outstanding checks and automatic payments you have authorized (such as car payments, a gym membership, or other recurring debit card transactions) but have not yet been received by the bank.

 How can I download my account history?